skillrepos/ctr-de/labs.md

 </p>
 </details>

+---
-**Lab 5 - Working with Podman**
+## Lab 5 - Working with Podman**

-**Purpose: In this lab, we'll get a chance to work with Podman, an alternative to Docker that also includes the abilities to group and work with containers in "pods".**
+### Purpose: In this lab, we'll get a chance to work with Podman, an alternative to Docker that also includes the abilities to group and work with containers in "pods".**
+⬇️
 <details>
 <summary>Click to expand steps for Lab 5</summary>